 Duration of award(s): ODI Fellowships are awarded annually for a two-year period.

-ODI is responsible for:
+ODI is normally responsible for:

-Scholarship Application Deadline: Do submit your applications till 17th December 2013.
+Scholarship Application Deadline: Do submit your applications till 17 December 2014.